 The highs soared like a hundred white doves, but the lows were deeper and colder than well water.
 You have more money than you could ever spend, and yet you can’t go anywhere without it becoming a major deal.
 Even worse are the constant expectations.

 If someone calls your name, you’re supposed to wave or otherwise acknowledge them.
 If someone buys a ticket to your concert, you’re expected to play their favorite song.
 You’re required, by the rules of media disgrace, to live as a suitable role model.
-Humility is expected of the worshipped, and if a group of fans, these people who made you rich, come up to you with cameras, you’re supposed to put your arm around them and smile with a stiffness that approaches rigor mortis.
+Humility is expected of the worshipped, and if a group of fans, these people who made you rich, come up to you with cameras, you’re supposed to put your arm around them and smile with a stiffness of rigor mortis.

 Responsibilities and expectations — those are a couple of cold-blooded killers, especially if you don’t have the inner circuit to handle the incredible shifts of emotion that come with superstardom.
 But who does?
 You can’t really blame Elvis Presley for becoming a drug-addled self-parody unless you’ve been there.
 He had no models for behavior because what happened to him is something that had never occurred before.
 He was the first rock star, as his unapologetic fan Eddie Murphy said, “the first guy women just wanted to fuck.”